Aging In Place Home Modifications And Accessible Homes of Austin, Texas!

-If you’re like the majority of Americans over the age of 45, you want to continue living in a familiar environment throughout your maturing years.
+If you’re like the majority of Americans born between 1946 and 1965, you want to continue living in a familiar environment throughout your maturing years.
 According to AARP, older home owners overwhelmingly prefer to age-in-place, which means living in your home safely, independently and comfortably, regardless of age or ability level.

 The NAHB Remodelers of the National Association of Home Builders (NAHB) in collaboration with Home Innovation Research Labs, NAHB 50+ Housing Council, and AARP developed the Certified Aging-In-Place Specialist (CAPS) program to address the growing number of consumers that will soon require these modifications.
 While most CAPS professionals are remodelers, an increasing number are general contractors, designers, architects, and health care professionals.

 Have you decided to remain in your home for as long as possible?
 If so, your home should be assessed by a specialized aging in place remodeler holding a nationally registered CAPS certification.
 Receive an attainable design/build solution for your home just by filling out this form.
 Aging in place home modifications and Accessible Homes of Austin, Texas can keep you safer, healthy and more independent.

 - Find out how aging in place barrier free home designs will achieve increased accessibility and manuverability for both you and your family in the bathroom or kitchen through roll under cabinetry and roll in showers.

 - Stay in your home longer around your friends and within your existing neighborhood utilizing CAPS Certified remodeling in Austin, Texas.